Naresh-doniparti/kubernetes-workshop-with-springapp/README.md

     - can restart the job if the container fails for some reason
     - Ability to run scheduled jobs using CronJob resource

+## NAMESPACES
+- By default, all the resources in the kubernetes are created in a default namespace.
+- If you want to organize the resources, you can create your resources in a different namespace

+## Resource requests and limits
+- In the POD definition, we can define resource requests to ensure how much memory and CPU that is required by your application to run.
+If there is a node that has the resources, the POD has requested, the POD is going to run, otherwise it will wait unit the resources become free or until a new node is added to the cluster.
+- Resource requests does not limit the resources the application is going to consume while running.
+To limit that, we need to define the limits in the POD definition.
+Otherwise, a buggy application would impact other PODs in the node.
+- You can also use LimitRange resource as an alternative to define resource requests and limits at the namespace level.
+However, these values can be overridden in your POD definition.
+PODs which does not have these values defined, is restricted by the values defined in the LimitRange.